cstubben/pmcXML/README.md

 ## Download Reference Genomes

 The [Burkholderia pseudomallei](http://www.ncbi.nlm.nih.gov/genome/476) page in Entrez Genomes lists the Reference genome (strain K96243).
-This strain may also be identified using the <tt>referenceGenome</tt> function, which searches Entrez genome using a species name.
+This strain may also be identified using the <code>referenceGenome</code> function, which searches Entrez genome using a species name.
 The next step is to identifiy the organism directory in the Genomes ftp site (ftp.ncbi.nlm.nih.gov/genomes/Bacteria) and download annotations and sequences.
 The organism directory is a combination of the name and project id and can also be found in the Bacteria dataset.
-The <pre>read.ncbi.ftp</pre> function reads most types of RefSeq files on the site including GFF3 files below.
+The `read.ncbi.ftp` function reads most types of RefSeq files on the site including GFF3 files below.

 	referenceGenome("Burkholderia pseudomallei")